qingyuanwu/OAM_Lenet/README.md

 It should be noted that the results of the model will change slightly after each retraining.

-If you have any questions, please contact us via email at 3120201520@bit.edu.cn.
+If you have any questions, please contact us via email at anningzhang@bit.edu.cn or 3120201520@bit.edu.cn.